segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/synap/index.md

 3. Copy the Write key from the Segment UI.

 4. Login to your Synap portal as an admin, and go to `/portal-dashboard/settings/integrations`.
-To navigate to this page via the UI, first click on the 'gears' icon near the bottom left hand side of the screen, then look for the Integrations menu item
+To navigate to this page via the UI, first click on the 'gears' icon near the bottom left hand side of the screen, then look for the Integrations menu item.

 5. Paste your write key into the Segment Write Key box and click Save - this will verify and save your API key.